-Some think good prog needs to be djents and only djents, plus some high pitched wailing.
+Some think good prog needs to be djents, and only djents, plus some high-pitched wailing.
 Others profess that only chaos will pay homage to the mighty gods of progressive nirvana.
 Loki preserve us – forsooth!

 And this is an issue rampant throughout the record by the way.
 Just check Plans Askew and Resignation as well.
-To the mean listener this might be a show stopper, as some of the members of the RMR deck crew very quickly pointed out.
-Wrapping some progression around the same loop over and over again risks to get you on goofy radio.
+To the mean listener, this might be a show-stopper, as some of the members of the RMR deck crew very quickly pointed out.
+Wrapping some progression around the same loop over and over again risks getting you on goofy radio.
 But does not necessarily increase the value for any track.

-And they take chances.
-The use of the saxophone for instance, which is always a dare.
+The use of the saxophone for instance which is always a dare.
 Not easy to avoid the jazzy lane, unless you really want to go there.
 And one runaway track – Smother – marches exactly down that kind of stony road, together with a few dance beats.
-Lets not forget the subtle and expert use of other wind instruments, too.
+Let’s not forget the subtle and expert use of other wind instruments, too.
 Like the transverse flute often handled in the style of Jethro Tull – in Fade Away for instance.

 Apart from them pretty much including all instruments into some sort of gentle cacophony, I really like the use of a somewhat dreary monologue.
-This often kind of ends in disaster, but here the performance is spot on in light of the title.
-The melody left on purpose in a simple repetitive loop with a few interludes and it does underlay the spoken word perfectly.
-Even if they could have shortened the track some as opposed to let it run unchecked for some ten minutes or so.
+This often kind of ends in disaster, but here the performance is spot-on in light of the title.
+The melody is left on purpose in a simple repetitive loop with a few interludes and it does underlay the spoken word perfectly.
+Even if they could have shortened the track some, as opposed to letting it run unchecked for some ten minutes or so.

-So, in the end Clock Unwound serves us with some sort of ’70s and ’80s prog rock that somehow made it to 2017.
+So, in the end, Clock Unwound serves us with some sort of ’70s and ’80s prog rock that somehow made it to 2017.
 And did I not detect some Strawbs or Gentle Giant in this tune of theirs?
 Absolutely.
 In addition to their modern contemporaries stated above.